krprzenioslo/Hystrixwiki2/Configuration.md

 #### metrics.healthSnapshot.intervalInMilliseconds

-Time in milliseconds to wait between allowing health snapshots to be taken that calculate success and error percentages and affect circuit breaker status.
+This property sets the time to wait, in milliseconds, between allowing health snapshots to be taken that calculate success and error percentages and affect circuit breaker status.

-On high-volume circuits the continual calculation of error percentage can become CPU intensive thus this controls how often it is calculated.
+On high-volume circuits the continual calculation of error percentages can become CPU intensive thus this property allows you to control how often it is calculated.

-_Default Value:_ 500
+_Default Value:_ `500`
-_Default Property:_ hystrix.command.default.metrics.healthSnapshot.intervalInMilliseconds
+_Default Property:_ `hystrix.command.default.metrics.healthSnapshot.intervalInMilliseconds`
-_Instance Property:_ hystrix.command.[HystrixCommandKey].metrics.healthSnapshot.intervalInMilliseconds
+_Instance Property:_ `hystrix.command.`[HystrixCommandKey]`.metrics.healthSnapshot.intervalInMilliseconds`
 _How to Set Instance Default:_

 ```java